saturnlighting/literature-review/README.md

 # Introduction

+Cycling is very beneficial.
+Investment increasing in recent years.
+Covid…

+The majority of studies focus on linear infrastructure.

+Other types of infrastructure such as lighting has been less researched.
-Research suggests that darkness influences negatively cycling uptake.
+There is research although much less than in linear infrastructure that suggests that that darkness influences negatively cycling uptake.

 But to what extent?
 Is this applicable to all groups of cyclists equally?
 Is this due to fear of suffering a road collision or fear of another type of threat (crime)?
 Does road lighting increase cycling